Hostile Takeover

 The sound of a hydraulic door sliding up.
 N turned around, and V was already on the other side of the door?
 V waved.

-“Bet the architects thought fitting inside a vent counted as authorization,” she said.
+“The architects must’ve thought fitting inside a vent counted as authorization,” she said.
 “That, or they’re idiots.”

 N stood from the pile of bodies, and dashed over toward V.